HowTo: Raspberry Pi – Evaluate MPR121 touch sensor via I2C and Node Red

 Connect MPR121 correctly

-In order for your Raspberry Pi to be able to communicate with the MPR121, you must of course connect it correctly to the GPIOs of the Raspberry Pi.
+In order for your Raspberry Pi to communicate with the MPR121, you must of course connect it correctly to the GPIOs of the Raspberry Pi.

-To do this, you need to connect the MPR121 breakout board to the Raspberry Pi as shown.
+For this you have to connect the MPR121 breakout board to the Raspberry Pi as shown.

 RasPiMPR121